JLucasGaldino/rockPaperScissors/README.md

 # rockPaperScissors
-Simple JavaScript game of rock paper scissors against the computer, created in the context of The Odin Project's curriculum.
+This is a simple game of rock paper scissors played against the computer inside the browser's console, written in JavaScript, and created in the context of The Odin Project's curriculum.